Sanaebadi97/AndroidWp/README.md

 [secondPlugin](https://wordpress.org/plugins/rest-api-filter-fields/)

-NOTE:Some Application Nedd To another Api ,
+NOTE:Some Application Nedd To another Api , So Need To another Plugins.

 To find out how to install these plugins, see this [link](https://www.youtube.com/watch?v=AXM1QgMODW0)